 Missouri Law, Missouri Revised Statute 494.460, prohibits an employer from taking adverse actions against an employee because that employee received or responded to a jury summons.
 In addition, an employee may not be required to use available leave for time spent responding to a jury summons, time spent participating in the jury selection process, or time spent actually serving on a jury.

-If you have any questions or if you need an accommodation for a disability, please call.
+If you have any questions or if you need an accommodation for a disability, please call the clerks office.
 Accommodations are made for jurors with hearing disabilities and or special needs.